 Hampton Beach also has a fireworks display every Wednesday evening during the Summer months.

-Take the MBTA Commuter Rail Newburyport line to Ipswich, then hop on board the Ipswich Essex Explorer to Crane Beach.
+Take the MBTA Commuter Rail Newburyport line to Ipswich, then hop on board the Ipswich Essex Explorer shuttle to Crane Beach.

 Getting to Crane Beach without a car is super convenient, not to mention cheap!